ambarket/botbattle/cmpsc488/botbattleapp/README.md

 # botbattleapp

-THis is in the initconfig branch
+THis is in the initconfig branch2

 ## Usage